valhuber/ApiLogicServer/README.md

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/creates-and-runs.png"></figure>

-### Run ApiLogicServer CLI
-As illustrated above, you run the ApiLogicServer CLI:
+As illustrated above, you run the ApiLogicServer CLI to create and optionally run a project:
 ```
 ApiLogicServer run        # see console log, below
 ```